-Resource/Issue 1 Wah Wah Valley Solar Energy Zone On-site Mitigation 3 Residual Adverse Impacts?4 Resource/issue Impacts 2 Avoidance Minimization Residual Adverse impacts?
-Specially Designated Areas Section 13.3.3 Direct: Two Wilderness Study Areas, Wah Wah Mountains and King Top, are about 6 and 25 mi (10 and 40 km), respectively, from the nearest boundary of the SEZ.
+Resource/Issue Wah Wah Valley Solar Energy Zone On-site Mitig On-site Mitigation Resource/issue Impacts Avoidance Minimization Residual Adverse Impacts?4 Visual Section 13.3.14 Direct: The SEZ is in an area of low scenic quality.
+Development within the SEZ could potentially lower the inventoried scenic quality rating within the Wah Wah Mountains.
+Power tower solar development within the SEZ could cause strong levels of visual contrast as observed from the Wah Wah Mountains WSA and surrounding areas.
+A very small portion of the King Top WSA is within the viewshed of the SEZ and development within the SEZ could cause moderate visual contrasts to be observed from the WSA; otherwise, weak levels of contrast could be observed with the use of other types of solar technology.
+Solar development will also adversely impact night skies.
 Indirect: None identified.
-Cumulative: Development of solar facilities and other facilities may result in cumulative effects, particularly visual impacts, on SDAs.
-When several projects are visible from one location, or in succession as viewers move through the landscape (such as driving on local roads), these cumulative impacts may make the area less visually appealing.
-Data Gaps: It is known that there are three solar projects on private land within 25 miles from the Wah Wah Mountains Wilderness Study Area.
-A visual analysis has not been completed to determine the threshold for cumulative impacts.
-See programmatic design features at http://blmsolar.anl.gov/documents/docs/peis/programmatic-design-features/SDAs_and_LWC.pdf See programmatic design features at URL under Avoidance column.
-No. Residual impacts will be evaluated based on locations of development within the SEZ and project level NEPA.
-Visual Section 13.3.14 Direct: The SEZ is in an area of low scenic quality.
-Development could cause moderate levels of visual contrast as observed from the Wah Wah Mountains WSA at distances between 5 and 10 mi (8 and 16 km) from the SEZ.
-A very small portion of the King Top WSA is within the viewshed of the SEZ, but it is too far away to be affected significantly by visual impacts resulting from solar development within the SEZ.
-The closest community is more than 25 mi (40 km) from the SEZ, and therefore is likely to experience minimal or no visual impacts from solar development within the SEZ.
-Development will adversely impact visual resources and may impact night skies.
-Indirect: None identified.
 Cumulative: When several projects become visible from one location, or in succession as viewers move through the landscape (such as driving on local roads), these cumulative impacts may make the area less visually appealing.
-Data Gaps: It is known that there are three solar projects on private land that are within 25 miles from Wah Wah Mountains Wilderness Study Area, development in the SEZ may add to the cumulative impact.
+Some locations within the Wah Wah Mountains WSA could have simultaneous visibility of solar developments in the Wah Wah Valley and Milford Flats SEZs.
+Data Gaps: It is known that there are three solar projects on private land that are within 25 miles from Wah Wah Mountains Wilderness Study Area, and development in the SEZ may add to the cumulative impact.
 A visual analysis has not been completed to determine the threshold for cumulative impacts.
 See programmatic design features at http://blmsolar.anl.gov/documents/docs/peis/programmatic-design-features/Visual.pdf Beyond those required for basic facility and company identification for safety, navigation, and delivery purposes, use of commercial symbols or signs and associated lighting on buildings and other structures should be avoided.
 See programmatic design features at URL under Avoidance column.
-No.
+Yes.